Updated April 6, 2018

 You will spend more money and more time and that’s not always a bad thing – you’ll get a more thorough experience than you will at Disneyland.
 Prepare for the heat and rain, but both are manageable.

 Disneyland: If you want a solid Disney experience with less effort and less expense, Disneyland is your choice.
-You can enjoy the parks in fewer days because there’s less of them.
-Staying off-site is super common and very few people use the dining plan.
-Simply put, it’s a more laid back WDW experience.
+You can enjoy the parks in fewer days because there’s fewer of them.
+Staying off-site is super common.
+Simply put, it’s a more laid back Disney experience.
+It also can be more historical in nature because Walt’s presence is significant.

 You can focus more on what to do around Disneyland, such as visiting the gorgeous SoCal beaches and seeing Legoland, San Diego and other cities that can be full destinations in themselves.
 Also, major bonus: the weather.
 Disneyland is blessed with almost no rain, perfect 70 degree days and chilly nights that are a nice end to a busy park experience.